Sudanese president orders probe of recent protests

-CAIRO (AP) — Sudan’s state news agency says President Omar al-Bashir has ordered an investigation into “recent events” in the country, a reference to two weeks of violent protests against his 29-year rule.
+CAIRO (AP) — Sudan’s president has ordered an investigation into “recent events” in the country, a reference to two weeks of violent protests against his 29-year rule, the state news agency reported as Omar al-Bashir seeks to placate popular anger over his autocratic rule and economic policies.

-The report, late on Monday, said al-Bashir tasked Justice Minister Mohammed Ahmed Salem with leading the probe committee, but gave no details on what exactly it would investigate.
+According to the report late Monday, al-Bashir tasked Justice Minister Mohammed Ahmed Salem with leading the probe committee, but gave no details on what exactly it would investigate.

-The development follows calls by Western nations, including the United States and Britain, and rights groups for authorities to investigate the use of lethal force by security forces against demonstrators.
-The protesters initially took to the streets to rally against worsening economic conditions but soon shifted to demanding al-Bashir’s ouster.
+The development follows calls by Western nations, including the United States and Britain, and rights groups for authorities in Sudan to investigate the use of lethal force by security forces against demonstrators.
+It also follows unconfirmed reports that al-Bashir’s political rivals may have engineered an acute shortage of fuel and other basic commodities to whip up anger against the government.

-The government has said 19 people died in the protests.
-Amnesty International has said it has “credible reports” that 37 died.
+Authorities have said that 19 people died in the protests, while Amnesty International said it has “credible reports” that 37 died in the first five days of protests.
+Human Rights Watch said Monday that independent groups monitoring the situation in Sudan have put the death toll at 40 since the protests erupted on Dec.
+19.

 Most Read Nation & World Stories